ankurgecr/LocalNotificationHelper/readme.md

 ![Notification Components](https://image.ibb.co/crmpxU/android_local_notification.png)

-To get started with LocalNotification Helper, you'll need to get add the dependency to your project's build.gradle file:
+To get started with LocalNotificationHelper, you'll need to get add the dependency to your project's build.gradle file:

 ```